What Is SSL?

 Many webmasters operate under the false assumption that SSL/TLS only offers benefits to sites that process sensitive information like credit cards or banking details.
 And while SSL/TLS certainly is essential to those sites, its benefits are by no means limited to those areas.

 One of the main benefits of SSL/TLS is encryption.
 Whenever you or your users enter information at your site, that data passes through multiple touchpoints before it reaches its final destination.
 Without SSL/TLS, this data gets sent as plain text and malicious actors can eavesdrop or alter this data.
 SSL/TLS offers point-to-point protection to ensure that the data is secure during transport.
 Even a WordPress login page should be encrypted!
+If an SSL certificate is present but isn’t valid, your visitors may be faced with the “your connection is not private” error.

 Another key benefit is authentication.
 A working SSL/TLS connection ensures that data is being sent to and received from the correct server, rather than a malicious “man in the middle.”
 That is, it helps to prevent malicious actors from falsely impersonating a site.